Arkh42/LaTeX_magic/README.md

 The *Tutorials* folder gathers the minimum information required to understand specific subjects (e.g., mathematics with LaTeX) and proposes additional information (URLs, books references...) for those who want to go further.

+Information related to a specific folder is provided through a "README.md" file located at the folder level.